-If we feel lost, we can take care this way: I trust the path that has brought me here
+If we feel lost, we may observe we can take care this way: I trust the path that has brought me here

-If we feel resentment, we can take care this way: I release those who I hold responsible for my happiness
+If we feel resentment, we may observe we can take care this way: I release those who I hold responsible for my happiness

-If we feel helpless, we can take care this way: I rest in the power that resides within me
+If we feel helpless, we may observe we can take care this way: I rest in the power that resides within me

-If we feel we don't have enough money, we can take care this way: I recognize the ways I am already supported
+If we feel we don't have enough money, we may observe we can take care this way: I recognize the ways I am already supported

-If we feel self-judgment, we can take care this way: I am at peace with myself as I am
+If we feel self-judgment, we may observe we can take care this way: I am at peace with myself as I am

-If we feel self-doubt we can take care this way: I trust my ability to see clearly and make choices that serve me
+If we feel self-doubt we may observe we can take care this way: I trust my ability to see clearly and make choices that serve me